 Winning the award for the Canadian golf course with the spookiest name is Haunted Lakes Golf Club in Alix, a town east of Red Deer, Alta.
 It is here an ancient drama plays out every winter along the third fairway, where Haunted Lake hugs the front right of the green.

-Before Europeans arrived, native groups camped on the lake’s eastern shore.
+Before Europeans arrived, Aboriginal peoples camped on the lake’s eastern shore.
 One winter, seven hunters camped there for the night.
 In the morning, they looked out across the lake and spied the magnificent head and antlers of a deer caught in the ice.

 The seven headed off and upon reaching the creature, they started to chip away at the ice.
 The mighty animal, which was very much alive, gave a great heave and smashed through the ice.
 It swam for shore, breaking a path before it.
 The deer made it to shore and the safety of the woods, but the men were not so lucky.
 They plunged through the ice and all seven drowned.